antonsimola/angular-highcharts-declarative/README.md

 - Configuration merge logic (chart.update) is done by library
 - Use pipes for displaying titles etc.
 - Async data with async pipe
-- OK performance because it runs updates and events outside NgZone by default
+- Good performance because it runs updates and events outside NgZone by default
+- Event registration is done outside zone and event's are only propagated for the ones that are listened by user, thus reducing change detection.

 Shortcomings as of now: